mre/endler.dev/content/2020/rust-compile-times/index.md

 But all hope is not lost!
 Below is a list of **tips and tricks on how to make your Rust project compile faster today**.
-They are roughly ordered by practicality, so start at the top and work your way down until you're happy.
+They are roughly ordered by practicality, so start at the top and work your way down until you're happy and your compiler goes brrrrrrr.

 ## Use `cargo check` Instead Of `cargo build`